UtrechtUniversity/workshop-introduction-to-R-and-data/README.md

 ## Acknowledgements
-The workshop 'Introduction to R & data' is developed and maintained by [Research Data Management Support](https://www.uu.nl/en/research/research-data-management) at Utrecht University.
+This workshop is based on the full-day course 'Introduction to R & data', developed and maintained by [Research Data Management Support](https://www.uu.nl/en/research/research-data-management) at Utrecht University.
 All videos were recorded by [Jacques Flores](https://www.uu.nl/medewerkers/jpflores).
 The material was written by [Barbara Vreede](https://github.com/bvreede), based on earlier versions by [Jonathan de Bruin](https://github.com/J535D165) and [Tessa Pronk](https://github.com/TessaPr).